petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-the-objects-model-builder.md

 1. Click *Save*.

 Once saved, the diagram area visualizes the logical connection between object definitions and distinguishes between one-to-many and many-to-many relationships.
-Additionally, you can select a relationship to access configuration options in the right side panel.
+Click a relationship connector to access configuration options in the right side panel.

 ![Select a relationship to access its configuration options in the right side panel.](./using-the-objects-model-builder/images/08.png)